Water Heater Upgrade Program

 • Be a residential customer of CleanPowerSF.

-• Enroll your new water heater in an eligible load shift program such as WatterSaver.
+• Enroll your new water heater in a load shift program such as WatterSaver (preferred) or enroll in a Demand Response program such as OhmConnect

 • Comply with the permit requirements of the Department of Building Inspection.